 Hedgehogs are a gardener’s best friend.
 In fact, I regard them as one of the best garden bouncers, keeping out unwanted garden visitors like slugs and snails.
 Here are some top tips to attract hedgehogs to your garden and make it a safe and welcoming space.

 You can play a massive part in helping out these distinctive mammals to ensure their population grows and flourishes.

-From 3rd to 9th May, it is Hedgehog Awareness Week and I wanted to share some easy ways to help our spiky friends and invite them to the safety of our gardens.
+And I wanted to share some easy ways to help our spiky friends and invite them to the safety of our gardens.

 House a hedgehog